rbisdorff/Digraph3/docSphinx/tutorial.rst

 Properties of permutation graphs ................................

 A permutation graph is **transitively orientable**.
-The :py:func:`graphs.PermutationGraph.transitiveOrientation` method renders a digraph where each edge of the permutation graph is converted into an arc oriented in increasing order of the adjacent vertices' label numbers (see [Gul-2004]_).
+The :py:func:`graphs.PermutationGraph.transitiveOrientation` method renders a digraph where each edge of the permutation graph is converted into an arc oriented in increasing alphabetic order of the adjacent vertices' keys (see [Gul-2004]_).

 This orientation is always transitive and delivers a *weak ordering* of the vertices.